LordNoteworthy/software-engineering-notes/effective-cpp/README.md

 ### Item 6: Explicitly disallow the use of compiler-generated functions you do not want

-- By declaring a member function explicitly, you prevent compilers from generating their own version, and by making the function private, you keep people from calling it
+- By declaring a member function **explicitly**, you prevent compilers from generating their own version, and by making the function `private`, you keep people from calling it.
 ```cpp
 class HomeForSale {
 public: